 UFBF represents all commodity interests and is involved in all issues that are of concern to the state’s farmers and ranchers, including taxation, property rights and services to the farm community.

-The organization works to support its producer members through legislative lobbying, leadership development programs, commodity associations, rural health & safety programs, insurance products, agricultural supplies and marketing, and other services.
+The organization works to support its producer members through legislative advocacy, leadership development programs, commodity associations, rural health & safety programs, insurance products, marketing, and other services.

 The Utah Farm Bureau was organized in the fall of 1916 by a group of Utah farmers who met in Salt Lake City.
 D.D.
 McKay of Huntsville, Utah, became the first president of the state organization.
 He served until 1922.
 The first convention was held in 1918 at the Utah Agricultural College in Logan.
 The first session of the convention was dedicated almost entirely to discussing the price they should seek for sugar beets.
 Since then, the organization has developed into the largest general agricultural organization in the state of Utah.